 Just because the directors during the post Fergie years, got pretty much every appointment they made wrong, doesn’t for a second make the sacking of Smith wrong.
 He also was a bad appointment, as was Porterfield, based on weakness, laziness, compromise and incompetence from directors that continued pretty much right up until McInnes got the job.
 I’m sure from now on they’ll get all decisions correct…

 Then you’ve got the media.
 A narrative developed that wasn’t based on reality.
 Who do they think they are, hounding out this lovely man who won two cups.
 There were hundreds of people demonstrating outside Pittodrie to get Smith removed after a number of games.
-No counter demonstration, no-one defending him (who went to games).
-So sick of his piss poor decision making.
 Alex Smith was sacked by St Mirren prior to Aberdeen, after supporters started demonstrating for his removal.
 He would go on to do literally nothing as a football manager anywhere after Aberdeen.
 Sacked again and a again.
-The narrative that Aberdeen made a terrible decision pumped out by a media that is still not fit for purpose.
+The narrative that Aberdeen made a terrible decision pumped out by a media not fit for purpose.

 Smith was appointed first team coach by Porterfield who was clearly fishing to see if he was going to get the sack.
 Ever so nice club Aberdeen had never sacked a manager before.
 Much like Pringles, it appears sacking managers is quite moreish.
 The way too weak Aberdeen directors let Porterfield appoint Smith.
 A few weeks later, they finally sacked Porterfield.
 Then were stuck with Smith.
 That’s the level of competence that was governing Afc post Fergie.